chaos9520/panel-game/CHAOS_README.md

 # ***The Chaos Build***
 ## Introduction
 As some of you know, I have been working on this build for awhile.
 The initial idea behind this build was to scale out level difficulties properly and to cut down on game length.
-Funny thing is with all the changes I've implemented, this build has now transformed into something of it's own: a more 'modern' and competitive version of the game we all know and have a love/hate relationship with. :stuck_out_tongue_winking_eye:
+Funny thing is with all the changes I've implemented, this build has now metamorphosed into something of its own: a more 'modern' and competitive version of the game we all know and have a love/hate relationship with. :stuck_out_tongue_winking_eye:
 # The Laundry List of Changes
 ## Level Data Changes
 - The level data for both Modern and Classic levels have been redesigned so they scale in difficulty properly.
 The Classic levels also scale differently from the Modern levels. *Level 8 is the closest to level 10 on the normal build, so I take it that will be the 'gold standard'.*